Leveraging VLM-Based Pipelines to Annotate 3D Objects: Extended Results

+Figure \ref{fig:cap3d_vs_ours_by_hallucination} extends Figure \ref{fig:hallucination_main} from the main text, showing the next 18 objects with the highest CAP3D caption blow-up.

-While a high blow-up ratio seems to be a reliable indicator of hallucination, it has low recall, because even shorter CAP3D summaries can contain contradictions (e.g., ``a banana and a chicken'' in Figure \ref{fig:type_comparison}).
-To focus on such cases which are not picked up by the caption blow-up ratio, we pick a few examples and visualize them in Figure \ref{fig:cap3d_vs_ours}.
-Here we also show single-view captions from both pipelines to illustrate where the aggregates come from.
-We show only those views which are comparable between the two pipelines.
-With these cases, we also include the two specific examples presented as failure cases in the CAP3D paper.
+As discussed, the caption blow-up ratio is a precise indicator but lacks recall.
+To focus on hallucination cases which are not picked up by the blow-up ratio, we show more examples in Figure \ref{fig:cap3d_vs_ours}.
+This figure visualizes single-view captions from both pipelines to illustrate where the aggregates come from.
+The last two rows of the figure present two specific examples presented as failure cases in the CAP3D paper.

 Finally, we plot word frequency clouds in Figure \ref{fig:word_clouds} and compute aggregate statistics in Table \ref{tab:keyword_caption_comparison} for both sets of captions.
-While our pipeline is missing captions for 4\% of objects (mostly animations) which we dropped due to rendering issues, CAP3D is missing captions for 17\% of Objaverse.
-CAP3D's reason for dropping a significant fraction of objects was that they lacked ``sufficient camera information for rendering'' (see Sec 3.2 of \cite{luo2023scalable}).
+While our pipeline is missing captions for 4\% of objects (mostly animations) which we dropped while rendering, CAP3D is missing captions for 17\% of Objaverse.
+CAP3D's reason for dropping a significant fraction of objects was that they lacked ``sufficient camera information for rendering'' (see Sec 3.2 of \citet{luo2023scalable}).
 Nevertheless, both pipelines have better coverage than artist-written tags or descriptions in the original dataset---those are empty for 38\% and 37\% of all objects respectively.